3 Nights stay at Arabian Courtyard or Similar 4 star hotel in Dubai on a bed & breakfast basis.

-Emirates Palace, a real iconic Abu Dhabi landmark, a luxurious hotel blends Arabian splendour with the latest technology to create a magical and memorable experience.
-During daytime, the hotel’s golden-sandy colour contrasts with its fresh green gardens, silvery water fountains and the blue sky.
+Emirates Palace, a real iconic Abu Dhabi landmark, a luxurious hotel blends Arabian splendor with the latest technology to create a magical and memorable experience.
+During the daytime, the hotel’s golden-sandy color contrasts with its fresh green gardens, silvery water fountains and the blue sky.
 At night, the hotel’s lighting changes subtly, featuring a majestic rainbow-changing effect over the main dome.

 Breakfast at the Hotel.
 Later, check-out from the hotel and you will be transferred to Dubai International airport (2 hrs) to connect your flight to home destination.

 Dubai International Airport is the world's busiest airport by international passenger traffic.
 It is also the 3rd busiest airport in the world by passenger traffic and the 6th busiest cargo airport in the world and the busiest hub for the Airbus A380.